it-at-m/digiwf-asyncapi-docs/docs/documentation.md

 - **Dynamic Output Routing**: This library cannot track producers that use function routing (`spring.cloud.stream.sendto.destination` header).
 If you use this feature of spring cloud stream you have to manually declare the producers according to [springwolfs documentation](https://springwolf.github.io/docs/documenting-producers).
 - **Kafka headers**: Kafka headers are currently not supported by springwolf.
 After this library ist built on springwolf it also does not support kafka headers so far.
+- **Kafka support only**: At the moment this library uses kafka specific implementations.
+It may work with other binders too but the naming is very kafka specific.

 ## Example App